zzhu33/scSplitter/README.md

 numpy, pandas

 ## Tutorial
-This tutorial will guide the user in processing a sample scRNA seq
+This tutorial will guide the user in processing a sample scRNA seq result from 10x genomic.
+### Inputs
+The example inputs are [sample fastqs](http://cf.10xgenomics.com/samples/cell-exp/1.2.0/hgmm_100/hgmm_100_fastqs.tar) from 10x Genomics.
+The tarball needs to be extracted, although the individual files can be left as .fastq.gz files, or extracted fully as .fastq files.

+The example reference index is the [human GRCh38](ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Eukaryotes/vertebrates_mammals/Homo_sapiens/GRCh38/seqs_for_alignment_pipelines/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bowtie_index.tar.gz) provided by [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
+Please refer to the Bowtie2 [manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) for its installation instructions, if needed.
+This is the default Bowtie2 reference index and should be placed in the same directory as the <name> python package.
+However, any index from any accessible directory can be used